-New Yorkers grade one of their own: President Donald Trump
+President Donald Trump’s first 100 days: NYC weighs in - amNewYork

 Claire Wang, a 22-year-old NYU student who lives in Alphabet City, said Trump’s first 100 days could have gone better.

-“It’s a mess,” said Wang.
+“It’s a mess,” Wang said.
 “The travel ban was racist, poorly executed, poorly thought through.
 I don’t know why he expected it to pass.”

 Jorge Gomez, an 18-year-old student who lives in Flushing, said the administration should be letting people fleeing war-torn countries in, though he understood the importance of screening.